hpcfung/CodingProjects/2023/USRA/Logistics/Protocol.md

     deepspeed
     torch_geometric
 ```
-Go to the RydbergGPT directory, run
+6. Go to the `RydbergGPT` directory, run
 ```
 pip install -e .
 ```
-`pip freeze` to check that rydberggpt is installed.
+7. `pip freeze` to check that rydberggpt is installed.
+You should see
 ```
 -e git+https://github.com/PIQuIL/RydbergGPT.git@aabb59035b7e8c4713a14131697ae0b31ff11f8c#egg=rydberggpt
 ```